 The Association awards up to $2,500 to students in eligible in career or technical education programs in a post-secondary environment.

 Scholarship criteria include:

-- high school completion by Spring
+- high school completion

 - enrolled in a CTE degree/certificate program in Fall which will lead to employment

 - attend a not-for-profit post-secondary school

 - demonstrate financial need; applicants must be Pell-eligible